 iCloud Mail, Contacts, Calendars and Reminders

 If you have Outlook installed, use iCloud Mail, Contacts, Calendars and Tasks in Outlook.
-If you turn off Mail, Contacts, Calendars and Tasks, the iCloud information will remain available in Microsoft Outlook, but it isn’t updated on iCloud and your other devices.
+If you turn off Mail, Contacts, Calendars and Tasks, the iCloud information remains available in Microsoft Outlook, but it isn’t updated in iCloud and on your other devices.

 If you don't have Outlook installed, use iCloud Mail, Contacts, Calendars and Reminders in your web browser on iCloud.com.

 iCloud Reminders are called Tasks in Outlook 2016 or later.

 If you sign out of iCloud, iCloud no longer syncs your data or backs up the information on your iPhone, iPad or iPod touch.
 To keep your information safe, back up your device from your Mac or PC.